 After crossing into Rockland County, New York, the LP turns away from the Hudson River between Piermont and Upper Nyack, but then continues to follow the Palisades Escarpment to its end in Mt.
 Ivy.
 Much of the route is through State Parks but the trail also serves as a link to smaller county and town parks.
 There is some road walking through the towns of Piermont and Upper Nyack.
 There are extensive views of the lower Hudson River valley along the way, with the most dramatic views on Hook Mountain and High Tor.

-Leaving the Palisades, the Long Path enters Harriman State Park, passing through the park in a northwesterly direction and entering Orange County.
+Leaving the Palisades, the Long Path Trail enters Harriman State Park, passing through the park in a northwesterly direction and entering Orange County.
 The park is criss-crossed with an abundance of trails, and there are many opportunities for circular hikes.
 The trail crosses the AT,which can be followed to reach the Shawangunk Ridge Trail (SRT) in High Point State Park in northwest New Jersey.
 The SRT in turn connects with the LP in the Town of Greenville, NY.
 This route provides a backpacking alternative to the Orange County route, which involves a long roadwalk.

-North of Harriman, the trail passes through Orange County and Schunemunk Mountain State Park.
+North of Harriman, the trail continues through Orange County and Schunemunk Mountain State Park.
 Schunemunk is the dramatic long ridge that is the westernmost mountain near the Hudson in this vicinity.
 It is made up of conglomerate rock and has spectacular views both east to the Hudson River and north to the Shawangunks and the Catskills.
-From Schunemunk the trail continues on the Orange County Heritage Trail, a rail-trail, before it embarks on a 14-mile roadwalk to the Shawangunk Ridge which it reaches in the Town of Greenville.
+From Schunemunk the trail continues on the Orange County Heritage Trail, a rail-trail, before it embarks on a 13-mile roadwalk to the Shawangunk Ridge which it reaches in the Town of Greenville.

 Leaving the Shawangunks, the Long Path crosses the Rondout Valley before it enters the Catskill Park.
-The LP continues through the Catskill Park for 95 miles and climbs nine of the major peaks including Slide Mountain, the highest in the Catskills.
+The LP continues through the Catskill Park for 100 miles and climbs nine of the major peaks including Slide Mountain, the highest in the Catskills.
 Several lean-tos are located along the trail.
 There are a few roadwalking sections, but these are generally through undeveloped areas.

-East of Partridge Run, the LP crosses private property then ascends Cole Hill State Forest as it continues east across farmland to the Helderberg Escarpment.
+East of Partridge Run, the Long Path crosses private property then ascends Cole Hill State Forest as it continues east across farmland to the Helderberg Escarpment.
 The soft limestone of the Helderbergs has caused many caves, sinkholes and underground streams to be formed.
 The LP turns north and follows the escarpment to John Boyd Thacher State Park where there are many dramatic views of the Hudson Valley and the Taconics.
 Here, the LP uses the historic Indian Ladder Trail which once led to the trading post at Albany.